MFM-347/Json-vEdit/README.md

 # JSON VisualEdit

-A user-friendly JSON visualization and editing tool that allows you to upload, view, edit, and export JSON data.
+Effortlessly manage your JSON data list with our intuitive visualization and editing tool.
+Upload your JSON files, explore their structure with interactive views, make real-time edits, and export your data seamlessly—all in one place.

 ## Contributing